 “I wanted to maintain the momentum and build that momentum up again and push it forward and think about my career choices strategically,” said Hunt.

-Thus, came the launch of Hunt’s voice acting business, Voice Over Hunt, which set out to not only sell his services out to other companies but to ensure a steady workflow within the industry.
+Thus, came the launch of Hunt’s voice acting business, Hunt Voice Over, which set out to not only sell his services out to other companies but to ensure a steady workflow within the industry.

 “I realized that if I didn't create my own voiceover business, I would slowly fade into nothingness,” said Hunt.